mstksg/inCode/copy/entries/duet.md

 until a failure is encountered.
 In our case, "failure" is when the tape goes out of bounds.

-But, because of laziness, our computation terminates as soon as a valid `CRcv` is found and a `First Int` is logged to the `Writer`, so we don't actually need to run the computation until it goes out of bounds.
+Note, however, that if we only want the value of the `First Int` in the `WriterT`, this will actually only repeat `stepA` until the first valid `CRcv` is used `tell`'d, thanks to laziness.
+If we only ask for the `First Int`, it'll stop running the rest of the computation!

 Here is the entirety of running Part A -- as you can see, it consists mostly of unwrapping *transformers* newtype wrappers.